George Moriarty: Life

 On Memorial Day in 1932, Moriarty worked behind the plate for a Cleveland Indians home game against the White Sox.
 When several Chicago players took exception to his calls, he challenged them to settle the dispute under the stands of League Park after the game.
 Pitcher Milt Gaston took him on first but Moriarty knocked him flat, breaking his hand.
 Several White Sox, including manager Lew Fonseca and catcher and future AL umpire Charlie Berry, took him on in turn.
 The next day, AL president Will Harridge issued numerous fines and a 10-day suspension for Gaston.

 Moriarty's baseball cards misspelled his name as "Moriarity".

 Moriarty also was noted for coming to the defense of Tiger slugger Hank Greenberg in the 1935 World Series (eventually won by Detroit), when he warned several Chicago Cubs to stop yelling antisemitic slurs at Greenberg.
-When they defied him and kept up the abuse, he took the unusual step of clearing the entire Chicago bench—a move that got him fined by longtime Commissioner/Judge Kenesaw Mountain Landis (known primarily to posterity for keeping blacks out of the major leagues throughout his quarter-century in office).
+When they defied him and kept up the abuse, he took the unusual step of clearing the entire Chicago bench—a move that got him fined by longtime Commissioner/Judge Kenesaw Mountain Landis.
 Three years later, when Greenberg was pursuing Babe Ruth's single-season home run record, Moriarty kept the final game of the season going until darkness made it impossible to continue, Greenberg finishing with 58 homers, two shy of Ruth's record.